ย

 | Surefireโpattern Scout mounts | T9 TorxPlus, 20 inโlbs | Loctite 243 recommended |

 Zero shift considerations: Adding or removing any accessory โ including a weapon light โ can affect point of impact.
-Changing muzzle devices always requires a reโzero, but even removing and reinstalling the same device can shift POI[reference:25].
 After mounting your light, confirm zero at your preferred distance before relying on the setup.

 6. Brinyte Rifle Light Options โ Which Light Fits Your Setup?